pentaho/pentaho-platform-plugin-common-ui/docs/platform/configuration.md

 ## Global Configuration File

-_Ad hoc_ configuration rules can be added to the system, by system administrators, by placing these in the **global configuration file** — a configuration file conveniently registered for you.
+_Ad hoc_ configuration rules can be added to the system, by systems integrators or system administrators, by placing these in the **global configuration file** — a conveniently pre-registered configuration file.

 The file is located within the Apache Karaf folder at: `config/web-client/config.js`.
 Depending on the product, the Karaf folder is located at: